wine-mono/wine-mono/README.md

 An **installed** Wine Mono **contains the following**:

 - **Registry keys and files** in `C:\windows\Microsoft.NET`, intended to make it look as if .NET Framework is installed.
 This prevents applications from complaining that it’s missing and ensures that .NET Framework installers can run.
-This is part of an `msi` package named **"Wine Mono Windows Support"**.
-(Wine Mono should always be removed before installing .NET Framework 4.8 and earlier.
-Wine Mono can coexist with .NET Core and .NET 5 or later.)
+It exists as part of an `msi` package named **"Wine Mono Windows Support"**. **Please note** that while Wine Mono should always be removed before installing .NET Framework 4.8 and earlier, it can coexist with .NET Core and .NET 5 or later.
 - **A modified version of the Framework Mono runtime and class libraries**, in the "Wine Mono Runtime" msi or a shared location outside the prefix.
 - **Other supporting libraries** that are not part of Framework Mono, in some cases replacing Framework Mono's version, also stored in the "Wine Mono Runtime" msi or a shared location.